 take

 give

+give

 read

-close)
+close

 lock

-0
+139

-Let's write Adverbs of time tell you when and how today, never. often: now,
+Let's write Adverbs of time tell you when and how often: no ow, Ka cefully,

-Work in groups.
-Adverbs of manner tell you how: beauti ifully, gracefully, - Con
+Work in groups. today, never.
+Adverbs of manner tell you how: beautifully, gra cofully Per

-Look back at the factual badly, clearly. alow here there indeers
+Look back at the factual badly, clearly. ceruny, U.

-information sheet on page 70 and underline one adverb of Adverbs of place tell you where: above, be Adverbs of degree tell you how much o
+information sheet on page 70 Adverbs of place tell you where: above, below, here

+and underline one adverb of Adverbs of degree tell you how much or how litt very, enough, almost. le of something :
-time, two adverbs of degree, very, enough, almost.
-J

-one adverb of manner and one 0 -0
+time, two adverbs of degree, one adverb of manner and one very, enough, uniost.

 adverb of place.

-Write sentence es of your own using these words.
-Let yo our friend check
+Write sentences s of your own using these words.
+Let your frier nd check

-after you have written them.
+fter you have written them.

-today)
+today

 above

-very
+very)

 badly

 often

 TEACHER: Sign Date 73